philomory/ld45/README.md

 But as the Not slept, a horrid and repugnant essence arose:
 Existence, a violent crime against the Void.

-And the nothing could only answer, by disolving that Existence back into itself.
+And the nothing could only answer, by dissolving that Existence back into itself.

-Start with nothing ... and to nothingness return
+Start with nothing ... and to nothingness return.

 ## About the Game